I. Why Research

 III.
 Administrative Steps for starting

 If you are doing the research before your senior year or you cannot reasonably expect to attain a 3.6 GPA in the major by the time you graduate, we will issue you a permit for PPE 299 - Independent Study.
 If you are a senior and can expect to graduate with a GPA of 3.6 or above in the major, you are eligible to graduate with honors in PPE and in that case we will issue you a permit for PPE 301 (Directed Honors thesis).
-Please mention your choice in the email and If you have both options available, use the 301 option as it appears as a distinction on your transcript.
 Note that you need to be in the class before Add period ends for the semester.

 *Sometimes, faculty in different departments (such as PSCI) would prefer that you enroll for an independent study in their department.
 Even if this is the case, please still send the email mentioned earlier to ppemajor at sas dot upenn dot edu.